StephenHogsten/TableTopSwap2/README.md

   - [X] filter from everywhere by my/owned & my/sought
   - [X] make it grayscale and put trade completed on it
 - [ ] add error / loading for trade workflow
+  - [X] make modified trade workflow
+  - [ ] don't allow trades with completed games to progress
-- [ ] visual tweaks
+- [ ] minor visual tweaks
-  - [ ] Game card should be sought by: for not owned
+  - [X] Game card should be sought by: for not owned
   - [ ] the buttons / fields on login should line up better
   - [ ] sent should be recieved to recipients
   - [ ] City and state are aligned weirdly